jaredLunde/react-hook/README.md

 ### Submitting a pull request

-Prior to submitting a pull request please ensure that `yarn validate` passes
+Prior to submitting a pull request please ensure that `yarn validate` passes.
+Please also include a tag with the packages you updated in your commit message e.g. `[throttle] Fixes issue where setState was not called on the leading edge`.

 ## LICENSE